Marinko Matosevic: 2017

 Matosevic lost in the first round of qualifying for the 2017 Australian Open before playing on the Asian challenger circuit between February and May; failing to pass round 1 in any.
 From July to August Matosevic played in North America also unable to pass round 1.
 In September, Matosevic won his first challenger match for the year at Gwangju, ultimately reaching the quarter-final.
 In October, Matosevic reached the semi-final of OEC Kaohsiung as a lucky loser, before playing further Asian challenger events until November.
 Matosevic ended 2017 with a ranking of No. 377.

 2018

 Matosevic commenced the year qualifying for and reaching the quarter-final of the Playford Challenger.
 He lost in the first round of 2018 Australian Open men's singles qualifying.
 He has since played at the Burnie International, again being knocked out in the 1st round of qualifying.
 The Launceston International saw him progress to the round of 16, before being knocked out by Alexander Sarkissian.
 After a knockout in the round of 32 at the Morelos Open, Matosevic played the Oracle Challenger Series, being knocked out in the second round of qualifiers.

 Matosevic retired from professional tennis in February and officially announced in November 2018.

-Coaching
+Coaching and ban

 He became the head coach at a tennis academy in Bali in 2019.

 He is the coach of fellow Australian Christopher O'Connell who under his guidance reached the third round of the 2022 Australian Open.